orangepi-h3-linus/orangepi_h3_linus/README.md

-#The OrangePi-Kernel contains Linux kernel sources (3.4.112) adapted for OrangePI H3 boards, gcc toolchain
+#The OrangePi-Kernel contains Linux kernel sources (3.4.112 and 4.9) adapted for OrangePI H3 boards, gcc toolchain
 #The script "build_linux_kernel.sh" can be used to build the kernel

+The kernel 4.9 only support USB WLAN MMC UART ETHERNET HDMI OTG, other function temporarily does not support

-##Example1(how to make uImage)：
+##Example1(how to make uImage 3.4.112)：
 #$ cd OrangePI-Kernel
 ##cleans the kernel tree before build
 #$ sudo ./build_linux_kernel.sh clean clean